 When you go to rent a car, you're usually offered a car insurance policy by the rental agency for your rental.
 And if you're thinking what I'm thinking, you don't want to spend the extra money for the insurance, but at the same time you're worried about something happening.
 Do you take the gamble?

 The short answer is it depends.
 Let's help sort it out because we want you to enjoy your vacation or business trip without any worry or regrets.

-The first thing you should know is the same coverage you have on your car insurance policy automatically extends to your rental car.
+The first thing you should know is the same coverage you have on your car insurance policy automatically extends to your rental car and the drivers listed on your policy.
 In some cases however, it still makes more sense to buy the extra insurance the car rental company offers.
 We have a few questions that can help you find out what's most cost effective for your situation.